-That’s the reason why InvestAsian exists.
-We see great potential across Asia’s frontier markets and spent over a decade learning how to profit from such opportunitie
+This is the reason why InvestAsian exists.
+There’s great potential across Asia’s emerging economies, and we’ve spent more than a decade learning how to invest in them.

 Diversification is key to preserving your wealth.
 This is common knowledge, and any experienced investor knows this.